profjordanov/TaskManagementSystem/README.md

-# TaskManagementSystem
+# Task Management System

+Structured as:

-1. Task  – A Task has the following attributes
+1. A Task - has the following attributes
-	Created Date
+-	Created Date
-	Required by Date
+-	Required by Date
-	Task Description
+-	Task Description
-	Task Status - Limited list
+-	Task Status - Limited list
-	Task Type - Limited list
+-	Task Type - Limited list
-	Assigned to – Create a list of users – This can be either non Maintainable or Maintainable 	Next Action Date
+-	Assigned to – Create a list of users – This can be either non Maintainable or Maintainable
+-	Next Action Date
 i.
 This should be linked from the comments reminder Date if available
 2. Comments – It should be possible to add comments to a task which has the following attributes 	Date Added